i-like-robots/react-tag-autocomplete/readme.md

 #### labelText (optional)

 The label text used to describe the component and input.
+Please note that the label is visually hidden in the examples.
 Defaults to: `"Select tags"`.

 #### newOptionText (optional)